Roberta Moretti Avery: International career

 In 2014, Moretti was selected to be part of the national women's cricket team in Brazil.
 She was the first cricketer for Brazil, male or female, to score a century in a Twenty20 match.

 Moretti had her breakthrough in golf in 2017, after being top 5 on National Ranking and selected for the Brazilian team for the Copa Los Andes, in Bolívia, and Copa Srta.
 Fay Crocker, in Uruguay, in 2017.
 She was also part of the Brazilian doubles on Taça Pee-Wee, played in São Fernando Golf Club, Cotia.
 Moretti retired from competitive golf in July 2018.

 In March 2017, Moretti was named captain of Brazil's squad ahead of the Iguassu Cup, a bilateral tour played against Argentina.
 As an allusion to her relatively mature age and leading status in Brazilian cricket, she has been nicknamed "Big Mom".
 She was also invited to be a part of the CanAm team on Philadelphia Cricket Festival, captained by Claire Taylor in that year.
 CanAm was the only women's team in the men's competition.

-Moretti made her WT20I debut for Brazil on 23 August 2018, against Mexico, in the opening fixture of the 2018 South American Women's Cricket Championship.
-In the summer of 2019, she trained in the United Kingdom at Bexley Cricket Club.
+Moretti made her T20I debut for Brazil on 23 August 2018, against Mexico, in the opening fixture of the 2018 South American Women's Cricket Championship.
+In the summer of 2019, she trained in England at the Bexley Cricket Club.
 In October 2019, Brazil women won the 2019 South American Cricket Championship, with Moretti finishing as the leading run-scorer of the tournament with 116 runs in five matches.

 In April 2021, during the COVID-19 pandemic, Moretti took to social media to discuss mental health issues during the pandemic.
 The following month, she was one of forty women selected to be mentored for the ICC 100% Cricket Future Leaders Programme.

+Presidency of the Brazilian Cricket Confederation

+In 2025, Roberta Moretti Avery was elected president of the Brazilian Cricket Confederation (CBCR), becoming the first woman predident of national cricket confederation in the Americas.
+Under her leadership, the sport has expanded its athlete base and social projects, with a notable increase in the women's game.